ephico2real2/flask-dynamic-secrets-watchdog/temp.md

 Secure Management and Deployment of Splunk HEC Token

 ### Description:
-The task involves integrating the Splunk HTTP Event Collector (HEC) token and the associated Splunk index name into our Logging Operator's deployment.
-The primary focus is on securely storing these credentials in AWS Secrets Manager and updating the Helm chart’s values file to enable Splunk logging.
-IAM permissions are already configured and do not require updates.
-Once the changes are updated and merged into the Git repository, Argo CD, configured with ApplicationSets, will automatically detect and deploy the changes across the necessary environments.
+This task involves integrating the Splunk HTTP Event Collector (HEC) token and the associated Splunk index name into our Logging Operator's deployment.
+The engineer is tasked with securely storing these credentials in AWS Secrets Manager and updating the Helm chart’s values file to enable Splunk logging.
+The process includes engaging with the Security team to ensure compliance and clarity on the requirements.
+Once updates are completed and merged into the Git repository, Argo CD, configured with ApplicationSets, will automatically deploy the changes across the required environments.

 ### Acceptance Criteria:
+1. **Security Team Collaboration**: Meet with the Security team to secure the Splunk HEC token and discuss the logging requirements, specifically determining if logging is needed for both non-production and production environments or just production.
-1. **Credentials Storage**: Store the Splunk HEC token and index name securely in AWS Secrets Manager, utilizing existing IAM permissions.
+2. **Credentials Storage**: Store the Splunk HEC token and index name securely in AWS Secrets Manager, utilizing existing IAM permissions.
-2. **Helm Chart Configuration**: Update the `values.yaml` file of the Helm chart to enable the Splunk output, ensuring that all necessary configurations are properly set.
+3. **Helm Chart Configuration**: Update the `values.yaml` file of the Helm chart to enable the Splunk output, ensuring that all necessary configurations are properly set.
-3. **Git Operations**: Commit and merge the updated `values.yaml` file into the main branch of the repository.
+4. **Git Operations**: Commit and merge the updated `values.yaml` file into the main branch of the repository.
-4. **Automated Deployment**: Verify that once the changes are merged, Argo CD automatically picks up these changes and deploys them accordingly via the ApplicationSet.
+5. **Automated Deployment**: Verify that once the changes are merged, Argo CD automatically picks up these changes and deploys them accordingly via the ApplicationSet.
-5. **Documentation**: Document the process and configurations used, including how to activate the Splunk output and the operational flow with Argo CD.
+6. **Documentation**: Document the entire process, including discussions with the Security team, storage decisions, and configuration steps.

 ### Task Breakdown:
+- [ ] Collaborate with the Security team to obtain the Splunk HEC token and clarify the scope of logging requirements.
+- [ ] Decide on the scope of logging deployment based on discussions (nonprod, prod, or both).
 - [ ] Securely store the Splunk HEC token and index name in AWS Secrets Manager.
 - [ ] Update the `values.yaml` file to enable Splunk output, setting appropriate configurations.
 - [ ] Merge changes into the Git repository to trigger automated deployments.
 - [ ] Monitor the deployment process through Argo CD to ensure that the updates are applied successfully.
-- [ ] Document the entire procedure, including storage, configuration, and deployment steps.
+- [ ] Document the processes, decisions, and configurations in detail.

 ### Priority:
 High